John I of Foix: Count of Foix

 John's father Archambaud died in 1412, John then became Count of Foix; he was co-ruler of Foix with his mother Isabella until her death in 1428.

 In 1402, John married Joan, eldest daughter of Charles III of Navarre; two months after the wedding, she was formally recognised as heiress presumptive of Navarre.
 Navarre would have become part of the Foix inheritance if John and Joan had children, but they failed to produce children and Joan died in July 1413.

 During the Hundred Years War, John switched his support between the English and French a few times, mainly for his own personal gain; always aligning with the side who promised him the most political and economic benefits at the relevant time.
 As sovereign of the Pyrenean Principality he took up a neutral stance in the war which was reflected in its motto ni Anglais, ni Français (Neither England, nor France).

 John became Count of Bigorre in 1415 by agreement with Bernard VII, Count of Armagnac, the title was finally recognised by the King of France by letters dating from 18 November 1425, which definitively stabilized John's new position.
 The King of France installed him as Governor of Dauphiné in 1416.
 In 1425 he was appointed Governor of Languedoc and received from the King the title Viscount of Lautrec.
 He also bought the Viscountcy of Villemur.

 Although John was sided with the French at the time, he did not take part in the Battle of Agincourt; the French army suffered a crushing defeat by the English forces commanded by King Henry V. John's brother Archambaud was killed during the battle.

 John died 4 May 1436 and was succeeded by his son Gaston.

 Family

 John married firstly to Joan of Navarre in 1402; they had no children.

-John married secondly in 1422 to Jeanne d'Albret.
+John married secondly in 1422 to Joan of Albret.
 She was the daughter of Charles I of Albret, co-commander of the French Army in the Battle of Agincourt where in 1415 he was killed.
-John and Jeanne had two children:
+John and Joan had two children: